chrisrhymes/bulma-clean-theme/README.md

 To display GitHub Stars, Forks and Watchers badges add your GitHub user and repo name to the github setting, such as `chrisrhymes/bulma-clean-theme`

+To change the default styles of the features, set `features_styles`.
+This uses the styles from [bulma-block-list](https://www.csrhymes.com/bulma-block-list/) npm package.

 ```yaml
 intro: |-
   This is some introduction text for the showcases.